Gastric Banding Surgery Post Operative Diet

 A common complication of gastric banding is known as productive burping.
 The regurgitation of non-acidic swallowed food from the upper pouch describes productive burping.
 This is not normal and can be an indication that the band is too tight or may be a result of stomach swelling related to persistent vomiting.
 Again, eating too much, eating too quickly, or taking too large bites can contribute to this complication.

-The primary symptom of reflux is heartburn and involves burning of the lower esophagus by stomach acids.
+The primary symptom of acid reflux is heartburn and involves burning of the lower esophagus by stomach acids.
 A band adjusted too tightly or an inflamed stomach lining are common culprits related to this post-op problem with gastric banding.

 Most surgeons encourage walking immediately following surgery.
 This exercise not only aids in weight loss but also helps lower the risk of possible complications such as pneumonia.